CovertRob/LS-Backend-Core/py130_notes.md

   - These free variables are bound to the context in which the closure was created, not the closure itself
 - **Closures are lexical.
 They are created based on the structure of a program, not on anything that happens at execution time.**

+- **closure** = "a closure is an function that remembers and has access to variables in the local scope in which it was created, even after the outer function has finished executing."
+(LS)  Closures are useful because they bundle a function with an *environment* that can be used to run the function.
+"You can think of a closure as a function and an associated extended environment consisting of the non-local variables (**free variables**) it references."

 ### Partial function application (PFA)

 - Involves the process of fixing a number of arguments to a function: closures are easy way to do this